 Kiwiburn offers Innovation Grants of up to $800 as administered by KAC.
-The Innovation Grant funds practical projects that improve Kiwiburn and the infrastructure and processes that enable our community to exist e.g. projects that might speed-up construction and takedown of Kiwiburn, provide better lighting, save water or electricity, provide greener power, reduce vehicle use, or find a clever way of reusing rubbish.
+The Innovation Grants fund practical projects that improve Kiwiburn and the infrastructure or processes that enable our community to exist e.g. projects that might speed-up construction and takedown of Kiwiburn, provide better lighting, save water or electricity, provide greener power, reduce vehicle use, or find a clever way of reusing rubbish.
 Innovation Grant projects don’t necessarily have to be participatory or artistic, they can be ‘behind the scenes’ or purely functional.

-Any project must benefit the wider Kiwiburn community and cannot simply benefit a particular person or theme camp.
-It runs alongside, but separate to the existing Art Grants scheme.
-If in doubt, email us at email@example.com and we’ll tell you if it’s suitable.
+Any project must benefit the wider Kiwiburn community and cannot simply benefit a particular person or Theme Camp.
+It runs alongside, but separate to the existing Art Grant scheme.
+If in doubt, email us at firstname.lastname@example.org and we’ll tell you if it’s suitable.

 What is it?

-The Art Grants fund participatory art projects at Kiwiburn, that bring people together and get them to interact and have fun together.
-The Innovation Grant funds practical projects that improve Kiwiburn and the infrastructure and processes that enable our community to exist.
+The Art Grants fund participatory art projects at Kiwiburn that bring people together and get them to interact and have fun together.
+The Innovation Grants fund practical projects that improve Kiwiburn and the infrastructure or processes that enable our community to exist.

 Innovation projects could be a single item, a series of items or even a service (such as a bike-loan scheme).
 Projects can be something you have developed from scratch, something you have assembled from parts or something you have purchased and want to bring to Kiwiburn.
 If in doubt, email us and we’ll tell you whether it’s suitable!